mihxil/json/README.md

 $ jsongrep -output VALUE -sep "     "  -record '*' '*.mid,*.publishDate,*.lastModified'  es.all.json  | sort > es.txt
 ```
 The -record parameter defines what constitutes the start of a new record.
 If this matches a 'recordsep' will be outputted (this defaults to a newline).
 Normally between matches a newline is outputted, but when you use -record you'd probably don't want that.
-In this case with -sep a tab is outputted.
+In this example using the -sep argument a tab character is outputted between matches.

-Normally, when using this 'record' functionality, the output record will be implicitely sorted like the matches ar esorted.
-With the '-sortfields' parameter you can disable this behaviour.
+Normally, when using this 'record' functionality, the output record will be implicitely sorted like the matches.
+So in this case first the 'mid', then 'publishDate' then 'lastModified', independent from the order they appeared in the json document.
+With the '-sortfields' parameter you can disable this behaviour, and simply output in the original order.

 TODO